Becoming Westminster University

 Westminster presidents have considered changing to "university" for nearly 20 years.
 It’s been discussed in Leadership Council and Staff Council meetings, at Academic Retreats, and with alumni.
 In the fall of 2022, President Dobkin took a formal proposal to Westminster’s Board of Trustees.
 The board voted on the measure, and it passed unanimously.
 The second step was to receive approval from the college's primary accreditor, the Northwest Commission on Colleges and Universities (NWCCU), which was received in winter of 2022.

-Many costs will be absorbed in the routine re-ordering of materials.
-Other expenses will be incorporated into the current comprehensive campus planning process.
+expenses will be incorporated into the current comprehensive campus planning process.

 Yes, your diploma is still valid and you do not need a new one.